sachinm02/self_learning/Topic Modeling/README.md

 	 	1. Latent Dirichlet Allocation (LDA)
 		2. Non-Negative Matrix Factorization (NMF)

+NOTE: We have to choose number of topics to discover by ourselves and also analyse the end results to decide for the topic type as well.

-Follow the jupyter notebook for code and steps followed for achieving the task.
+Follow the jupyter notebooks for code and steps followed for achieving the task.